-DALLAS (Reuters) - Dallas Cowboys player Jay Ratliff had a blood-alcohol level twice the legal limit in Texas when his pickup truck hit an 18-wheeler truck on January 22, police said on Monday.
+DALLAS (Reuters) - Dallas Cowboys nose tackle Jay Ratliff had a blood alcohol level of twice the legal limit when his pickup truck hit an 18-wheeler truck on January 22, a police report said on Monday.

-Ratliff, a 31-yar-old nose tackle, was arrested on suspicion of drunken driving at the scene of the crash.
-He was released on $500 bail last Tuesday from the municipal jail in Grapevine, a Dallas-Fort Worth suburb.
+Ratliff, 31, was arrested on suspicion of drunk driving at the scene of the crash.
+He was released from the Grapevine, Texas municipal jail last Tuesday afternoon on $500 bail.

-Police in Grapevine said on Monday that Ratliff's blood-alcohol level was .16, double the state's legal limit of .08.
+Police in the Dallas-Fort Worth suburb of Grapevine said Monday that Ratliff's blood-alcohol level was .16, double the legal limit in Texas of .08.

-Ratliff was the second Cowboys player to be arrested in an alcohol-related crash within a little more than a month.
-Josh Brent, also a nose tackle, was indicted by a Dallas County grand jury on one count of intoxication manslaughter on December 28 stemming from a December 8 crash in Irving, Texas, that killed his friend and Cowboys practice squad member Jerry Brown Jr.
+Ratliff was the second Dallas Cowboys player to be arrested in an alcohol-related crash within a little more than a month.
+Josh Brent, also a nose tackle, was indicted by a Dallas County grand jury on one count of intoxication manslaughter on December 28, in a December 8 crash in Irving that killed his friend and practice squad member Jerry Brown Jr.

 Brent had started for the Cowboys this season because Ratliff was sidelined by injuries.

-Grapevine Senior Police Officer Sam Shemwell said Ratliff did not initially appear to be drunk after his Ford F-150 struck the 18-wheeler at about 12:30 a.m. on Texas Highway 114 near the entrance to Dallas-Fort Worth International Airport.
+Grapevine Senior Police Officer Sam Shemwell said Ratliff didn't initially appear drunk after his Ford F-150 struck the 18-wheeler about 12:30 a.m. on Texas Highway 114 near the entrance to Dallas-Fort Worth International Airport.
 But he failed a field sobriety test.
-Ratliff declined a breath test at the jail so a blood sample was drawn for testing.
+He declined a breath test at the jail so a blood sample was drawn for testing.

 Neither Ratliff nor J.R.
 Wilson, the driver of the 18-wheeler, was injured.
 Wilson called 911 and reported that the pickup truck had flipped over, according to the 911 recording.

-A first offense of driving while intoxicated carries a punishment of up to six months in jail.
+A first offense of Driving While Intoxicated (DWI) carries a punishment of up to six months in jail.

-(Reporting by Marice Richter; Editing by Greg McCune and Will Dunham)
+(Reporting by Marice Richter; Editing by Greg McCune and Nick Zieminski)